grace-notes/grace-notes/_topics/holy-spirit-sustaining-ministry.md

 layout: lesson
 ---

-**Holy Spirit – Sustaining Ministry 2**

-The Holy Spirit’s Sustaining Ministry

 By R. B. Thieme, Jr., Pastor
 Berachah Church, Houston, Texas

 During the period of the first advent, the humanity of Christ was sustained by the indwelling and filling of the Holy Spirit.
 The humanity of Christ had to be sustained by God the Holy Spirit, just as the members of the royal family, the church, would be sustained by the enabling power of the Holy Spirit during the Christian life.

 **The Prophesy of this Ministry**

 Isa.
 11:1-3, 42:1, 61:1a.

 **The sustaining ministry of the Holy Spirit occurs first at the virgin birth,**

 Matthew 1:18-20; Heb 10:5.

 The Holy Spirit is the source or agent of conception.
 The Father planned Christ’s human body.
 The Holy Spirit was the agent carrying out the mechanics of the virgin birth.
 He provided the perfect chromosomes which fertilized the female ovum.
 The Holy Spirit is thus the agent in the execution of the hypostatic union.

 **The ministry of the Holy Spirit begins at the Incarnation:**John 3:34.